EliaGorokhovsky/Time-Error-Correction-D/README.md

 # Time-Error-Correction-D
 A project to correct misreported observation times in data assimilation.
 This branch is experimental; I am testing whether running all of my tests in parallel can decrease the time it takes to collect my data.
+Currently, it appears that running tests in parallel actually slows down tests.